 Materials design and innovation, technology transfer cycle optimization, magnetic materials and devices, data storage, random access memories

-Liesl Folks, PhD, MBA, dean of UB’s School of Engineering and Applied Sciences, is an internationally recognized expert in nanotechnology and magnetism.
+Liesl Folks, PhD, MBA, dean of UB’s school of engineering and applied sciences and a professor in the Department of Electrical Engineering, is an internationally recognized expert in nanotechnology and magnetism.
 She holds 12 U.S. patents and is the author of more than 50 peer-reviewed technical publications.
-She is also a professor in the Department of Electrical Engineering.

-Folks served as president of the IEEE’s Magnetics Society (2013/2014) and was a member of a congressionally mandated panel for the Triennial Review of the National Nanotechnology Initiative, facilitated by the National Academy of Sciences, in 2012.
+Folks served as president of the IEEE’s Magnetics Society (2013/2014) and currently chairs the Congressionally-mandated panel for the Quadrennial Review of the National Nanotechnology Initiative, facilitated by the National Academy of Sciences.

-She has an exemplary record of support for STEM education initiatives, from her promotion of innovative programs at the PreK-12 level, to her role in launching a magnetics summer school program through the IEEE, which provides summer study opportunities each year to nearly 100 graduate students from around the world.
-In 2013, Folks was recognized for her mentorship of science and engineering students with the national AVS Excellence in Leadership Award.
+She has an exemplary record of support for STEM education initiatives, from her promotion of innovative programs at the Pre-K to12 level, to her role in launching a magnetics summer school program through the IEEE, which provides summer study opportunities each year to nearly 100 graduate students from around the world.

-Prior to arriving at UB in January of 2013, Folks worked for more than nine years at Hitachi Global Storage Technologies, a hard disk drive company in San Jose, California.
-Before that, she worked at IBM Almaden Research Center, also in San Jose, for six years.
+Prior to arriving at UB in January of 2013, Folks worked at Hitachi Global Storage Technologies, a hard disk drive company in San Jose, California.
+Before that, she worked at IBM Almaden Research Center, also in San Jose.